 A fictitious business name simply means that you are running a business that has a name that is different from your personal name or the officially registered name of your LLC or corporation.

-A Fictitious business name is needed in the following scenarios:
+A Fictitious Business Name (FBN) Statement must be filed in the following scenarios:

 - Sole Proprietors or Partnerships – If you wish to start a business under anything other than your real name, you’ll need to file a Fictitious Business Name statement.